How to eat right to get yourself in the right mood

 That’s not just a coincidence; vitamin D deficiency has been linked solidly to being moody, and sunshine is the only natural source of vitamin D. Therefore, when you’re out getting plenty of it, it’s entirely possible that your mood improves, too!

 You may be surprised how much a healthy diet contributes to balanced hormones and helps with your mood, but there’s plenty of solid research to back up the theory that you are what you eat.

 B vitamins are also being studied for their link with an unhappy mood.
 Specifically B12, and to a lesser degree B6 and folate, have been linked strongly to feeling sad.
 This is a particular concern for vegetarians and vegans because B12 is found almost exclusively in animal products.
 Supplementation is necessary for that part of the population.

 Vitamin C has historically been known as the vitamin that boosts the immune system.
 However, people who are unhappy often report significant boosts in the mood after taking vitamin C. The studies here are fairly new but are promising.

-One particular group of nutrients called carotenoids are linked significantly to brain, prostate, heart, eye and mental health.
-Carotenoids are phytonutrients found in yellow, red and orange fruits and vegetables and are powerful antioxidants.
+One particular group of nutrients called carotenoids is linked significantly to brain, prostate, heart, eye, and mental health.
+Carotenoids are phytonutrients found in yellow, red, and orange fruits and vegetables and are powerful antioxidants.
 Some, but not all, convert to vitamin A in the body.
 Others, such as lycopene, may not convert but are still extremely valuable for their ability to bind to free radicals and help keep you healthy.

 For instance, the minerals zinc and magnesium are being closely studied in relation to brain health.
 Both seem to play significant, though largely mysterious, roles in assisting with mood chemical production and uptake in the brain.
 A notable percentage of people who suffer from mood swings are found to be deficient in one or both of these minerals.